 This idea is aligned with the necessity to make a recipient feel privileged.
 You should make him feel that he was chosen for this offer, that he deserves better, that he is making a good deal and profit for a long time.

 Spam words are terms that need to be avoided in your emails to avoid being caught by anti-spam filters.

 These words are hard to categorize but globally try avoid words that directly indicate free offers, discounts, marketing or sales terms and in particular, never talk about medicines or illicit products…

 [By the way, we have published an article summarizing a list of spam words to avoid, sorted out by categories.]

-You should know that using spam words does not mean that you will most certainly end up in spam, but they do influence your spam score.
+You should know that using spam words does not mean that you will most definitely end up in spam, but they do influence your spam score.
 This score is based on your whole email (wording, layout, weight, etc.).

 11. Be A Friend

 If you like to test new things, you can try to pretend being a friend.
 Yes, that’s a small lie, but might be worth a test.